ma-ha/rest-web-ui/html/js/README.md

 ## Rows in Columns

-Also columns can contain rows, instead of views:
+Also columns can contain rows, instead of views, to make the page layout even more complex:

     "cols": [
       ...